Main stories

 However, economic theory suggests that average costs will eventually rise because of diseconomies of scale.

-1. Technical economies are the cost savings a firm makes as it grows larger, and arise from the increased use of large scale mechanical processes and machinery.
-For example, a mass producer of motor vehicles can benefit from technical economies because it can employ mass production techniques and benefit from specialisation and a division of labour.
+1. Technical economies are the cost savings a firm makes as it grows larger, arising from the increased use of large scale mechanical processes and machinery.
+In the case of a mass producer of motor vehicles technical economies are likely because it can employ mass production techniques and benefit from specialisation and the division of labour.
+When processes can easily be scaled-up technical economies are very likely.

 2. Purchasing economies are gained when larger firms buy in bulk and achieve purchasing discounts.
-For example, a large supermarket chain can buy its fresh fruit in much greater quantities than a small fruit and vegetable supplier.
+In the case of a large supermarket chain it can buy its fresh fruit in much greater quantities than a small fruit and vegetable supplier.

 3. Administrative savings can arise when large firms spread their administrative and management costs across all their plants, departments, divisions, or subsidiaries.
 For example, a large multi-national can employ one set of financial accountants for all its separate businesses.

-4. Large firms can gain financial savings because they can usually borrow money more cheaply than small firms.
-This is because they usually have more valuable assets which can be used as security (collateral), and are seen to be a lower risk, especially in comparison with new businesses.
+4. Financial economies exist because large firms can gain financial savings because they can usually borrow money more cheaply than small firms.
+This is because they usually have more valuable assets that can be used as security (collateral), and are seen to be a lower risk, especially in comparison with new businesses.
 In fact, many new businesses fail within their first few years because of cash-flow inadequacies.
-For example, for having a bank overdraft facility, a supermarket may be charged 2 or 3 % less than a small independent retailer.

 5. Risk bearing economies are often derived by large firms who can bear business risks more effectively than smaller firms.
 For example, a large record company can more easily bear the risk of a ‘flop’ than a smaller record label.